 - Two letters of recommendation from professors on school letterhead *

 - Official Transcripts from all universities and colleges you have attended *

 * Letters of recommendation and transcripts can be sent either electronically (scanned and emailed) or by regular mail.
 For scanned copies you will still be required to provide the original documents upon request.

-The 2017 RECSEM program runs tentatively from May 29 till August 4.
+The 2018 RECSEM program runs tentatively from May 28 till August 4.
 The program is limited to U.S. Citizens or permanent residents.
 Application deadline is again extended to March 20, 2018 because of power outage problem.
-Should you have questions, please don't hesitate to contact us via email: firstname.lastname@example.org.
+Should you have any questions, please don't hesitate to contact us via email: firstname.lastname@example.org.

 Each student accepted by the program receives a stipend of $500 per week.
 In addition, students may receive $250/per week for housing/subsistence, if necessary, a travel stipend of up to $800.

 Dr. Kwai Wong

 Claxton Bldg., room 330